 Taken together, making predictions about breeding outcomes is astonishingly complex and usually ignored by researchers and breeding managers.
-Yet, this practice of insufficient planning of breedings frequently leads to researchers collecting animals for an experiment over time – generating a cohort of animals with grossly varying ages, a possible confounder in many experiments.
+Yet, this practice of insufficient planning of breedings of gene-modified animals frequently leads to researchers collecting animals for an experiment over time – generating a cohort of animals with grossly varying ages, a possible confounder in many experiments.

-We aimed at providing the breeder of gene-modified animals with easy to use tools allowing the inclusion of stochastic events in the planning process.
-We here show how inclusion of the probability of occurrence of Mendelian genotypes in small breeding cohorts can be incorporated into everyday breeding planning.
-We incorporate this aspect of breeding planning with the stochastics of litter size and fertility to provide the researcher with an R package facilitating sound planning of breedings leading up to animal groups required for a particular experiment.
+Here weaim at providing the breeder of gene-modified animals with easy to use tools allowing the inclusion of stochastic events in the planning process.
+We show how inclusion of the probability of occurrence of Mendelian genotypes in small breeding cohorts can be incorporated into everyday breeding planning.
+We incorporate this aspect of breeding planning with the stochastics of litter size and fertility, providing evidence that litter size is poisson distributed for a given mouse line.
+To support practicioners we provide an R package facilitating sound planning of breedings leading up to defined animal groups required for a particular experiment.

 Results